|Date:||November 25, 1974|

 The band are compared directly to Led Zeppelin in an ad in the local newspaper, Helsingin Sanomat.
 Thanks to Arc for bits of information about this show.

 The second set concert pictures are from a Finnish book called "Korkealta ja kovaa - rokkikuvia 70-luvulta" (thanks to Adrian Robles, Kimmo Pulli and Leonardo Pelz for the scans).
-The third set was taken by Anne Achte.
+The third set was taken by Anne Achte, and the last by Hans Paul.

 Earlier in the day the band were interviewed by a 12 year old named Juha Kakkuri at the Intercontinental Hotel.